JerryChenZeyun/aws-health-dashboard-organizational-view-2021/README.md

 # Introduction
-This lab aims to show users how easy it is to call AWS health API at organization level through Cloud9.
-The python code initially runs locally in the Cloud9 environment, where we will upload the health status data to S3 bucket, and then visualise the data using QuickSight.
+This lab aims to show users how easy it is to call AWS health API at organization level through Lambda.
+The python code initially runs locally in the Lambda environment, where we will upload the health status data to S3 bucket, and then visualise the data using QuickSight.
 Optionally, user can consider to integrate email SNS to get notification upon the conditions setup by the operation team.

 ![Image of Yaktocat](https://github.com/JerryChenZeyun/aws-health-api-organization-view/blob/master/media/Screen%20Shot%202020-02-23%20at%209.02.34%20pm.png)
 <br /><br />